aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 .. note::

     The above describes a response of a peering that has not been established both ways.
-Refer to [Get network peering details](#get-network-peering-details) for description of the states.

 Error responses
 '''''''''''''''